qnn/configs/README.md

 Default configurations and template source code:
 [Templates](https://github.com/qnn/template)

+Please note that this repository is not being actively maintained.

 ### Build

 Build Jekyll sites with source file from ``source`` directory and config file from ``configs`` directory.
 This script may update the main and the source repo before asking you how many sites to build concurrently.